ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 The function `Sys.getenv : string -> string` from the OCaml standard library allows us to query the value of an environment variable; however, it throws an exception if the variable is not defined.
-On the other hand, the function `Sys.getenv_opt : string -> string opt` does the same, except it returns `None` as the variable is not defined.
+On the other hand, the function `Sys.getenv_opt : string -> string option` does the same, except it returns `None` as the variable is not defined.
 Here is what may happen if we try to access an undefined environment variable:

 ```ocaml
 # Sys.getenv "UNDEFINED_ENVIRONMENT_VARIABLE";;